CarterEVERYTHING-Codes/ClassVote/README.md

             *   Enable the "Google" sign-in provider.
 Ensure you add your app's SHA-1 certificate fingerprint if prompted (for Android, not strictly necessary for web-only but good practice if you might expand).
         *   Go to the **Settings** tab (within Authentication):
             *   Scroll to **Authorized domains**.
             *   Click **Add domain** and add `localhost` if it's not already present.
+This is crucial for local development.
+            *   **If using Google Cloud Workstations or other port-forwarding services:** You might get errors like `auth/requests-from-referer-...-are-blocked`.
+You need to add the specific domain shown in the error message to this "Authorized domains" list.
+For example, if the error shows `https://1234-my-workstation.cluster-xyz.cloudworkstations.dev`, you would add `1234-my-workstation.cluster-xyz.cloudworkstations.dev` here.
-This is crucial for local development to work.
-Your deployed app's domain will also need to be listed here (Firebase usually adds this automatically when you set up Hosting).
+            *   Your deployed app's domain will also need to be listed here (Firebase usually adds this automatically when you set up Hosting).
     *   **Firestore:** In the Firebase console, navigate to Firestore Database (under Build) and create a database.
 Start in "production mode" and choose a region.
     *   **Register a Web App:** Go to Project Overview > Project settings (gear icon) > General tab.
 Scroll down to "Your apps" and click on the Web icon (</>) to add a web app.
 Follow the prompts.
     *   **Copy Configuration:** After registering the web app, Firebase will display a `firebaseConfig` object.
 Copy these values.